 Your employer will notify the Plan when your period of disability is over.
 Your workplace disability benefits are considered to have ended for the purposes of the Plan when you:

-If you stop receiving disability benefits and do not return to work with your employer or if you accept a lump sum settlement from the insurance provider and you have not reached age 65 (called normal retirement age), you will be considered to have terminated your employment.
-At that point, you begin the 24-month extension of the membership period.
+If you stop receiving regular and periodic disability benefits and do not return to work with your employer or if you accept a lump sum settlement from the insurance provider and you have not reached age 65 (called Normal Retirement Age), you will be considered to have terminated your employment.
+At that point, you begin the 24-month extension of membership period.

-If your employment is terminated by your employer while you are accruing a pension benefit under a disability provision of the CAAT Pension Plan, you will remain a member of the Plan and continue to earn a pension as if you were still employed, as long as you continue to receive workplace disability benefits.
-If you stop receiving these benefits and you are under age 65 (your normal retirement age), you stop earning a pension and start the 24-month extension of membership period from the date your benefits end.
+If your employment is terminated by your employer while you are accruing a pension benefit under a disability provision of the CAAT Pension Plan, you will remain a member of the Plan and continue to earn a pension as if you were still employed, as long as you continue to receive workplace disability benefits that are regular and periodic.
+If you stop receiving these benefits and you are under age 65 (your Normal Retirement Age), you stop earning a pension and start the 24-month extension of membership period from the date your benefits end.